istio/istio.io/_docs/setup/kubernetes/mesh-expansion.md

 ---
 title: Mesh Expansion
-overview: Instructions to add external machines and expanding Istio.
+overview: Instructions to add external machines and expand the Istio mesh.

 order: 60